splunk-terraform/terraform-provider-signalfx/docs/resources/time_chart.md

 * `show_event_lines` - (Optional) Whether vertical highlight lines should be drawn in the visualizations at times when events occurred. `false` by default.
 * `show_data_markers` - (Optional) Show markers (circles) for each datapoint used to draw line or area charts. `false` by default.
 * `stacked` - (Optional) Whether area and bar charts in the visualization should be stacked. `false` by default.
-* `synced` - (Optional) Whether the resource in SignalForm and SignalFx are identical or not.
+* `synced` - (Optional) Whether the resource in the provider and SignalFx are identical or not.
 Used internally for syncing, you do not need to specify it.
 Whenever you see a change to this field in the plan, it means that your resource has been changed from the UI and Terraform is now going to re-sync it back to what is in your configuration.
 * `tags` - (Optional) Tags associated with the chart.